-On a side note, I love the shadows created from the lighting above the orbs onto the white shelf.
+On a side note, I love the shadows created by the lighting above the orbs on the white shelf.

 Thank you for stopping by today.
 Do you have any creative ideas for embroidery hoops?
 If you have time please take a look at these

 one hour projects.

 I love the idea of creating an orb from the embroidery hoops.
 The brown stain makes them look expensive and it fits it perfectly with your decor, but I also think it would work well in just about any home, modern, traditional, farmhouse and eclectic.
 So great working with you and the others and I look forward to seeing what you do in the future.

 Oh this is really a great idea.
 Love how the orb turned out.
 Very clever